 Ikea + jigsaw + kitty door = a cat box cabinet!
 We immediately scoured the internet and found all sorts of tutorials.
 In addition to the one above, we got inspiration from here, here, and here.
 We sort of took what we liked from each and created our own kitty litter containment center.
 Here it is in all it’s glory! (hanging out in it’s old home in the apartment)

-We chose a Besta unit at Ikea as our base since it’s our cabinet of choice (we used it for our media center and wanted everything to be cohesive).
+We chose a two-compartment Besta unit at IKEA as our base since it’s our cabinet of choice (we used it for our media center and wanted everything to be cohesive).
 We discarded the extra shelves that came with it and bought a full-height cabinet door for the left side, and a drawer and shorter cabinet door for the right side.
 We also ordered this kitty door to add to one side so Mochi could get in and out.

 Before putting the unit together, we grabbed the side piece we wanted to put the door into and traced an outline to give us a where-to-cut guide.

 Then we took it out onto our balcony (in the middle of the night it seems!) and cut out the shape with our jigsaw.